Curtain Theatre: History

 The London theatres, including the Curtain, were closed for much of the period from September 1592 to April 1594 due to outbreaks of bubonic plague.
 In 1597, people wrote to the local magistrates' court demanding that no plays take place at the Curtain or the Theatre that year.
 The Curtain was named in John Stow's Survey of London in 1598, but was not listed in the 1603 edition.
-In 1600, the Privy Council tried unsuccessfully to shut down the Curtain theatre, and in 1603 the Curtain became the playhouse of Queen Anne's Men (formerly known as Worcester's Men, and formerly at the Rose Theatre, where they'd played Heywood's A Woman Kill'd With Kindness in February of that year).
+In 1600, the Privy Council tried unsuccessfully to shut down the Curtain theatre, and in 1603 the Curtain became the playhouse of Queen Anne's Men (formerly known as Worcester's Men, and formerly at the Rose Theatre, where they had played Heywood's A Woman Kill'd With Kindness in February of that year).
 In 1607, The Travels of the Three English Brothers, by Rowley, Day, and Wilkins, was performed at the Curtain.

 The Curtain was in use from 1577 until at least 1624, after which its ultimate fate, and date of eventual closure, is not known, as there is no record of it after 1627.